Design-Build Agreements: Tips to Help Protect Your Design Business

 While this is not a comprehensive list of provisions that should be included in design-build agreements, it is a good start for design professionals contracting to provide services on a design-build project.

-Learn more about our Design Professionals Liability products and services and how Travelers can help protect your business, or talk to your independent agent or broker.
+Learn more about our Design Professional Liability products and services and how Travelers can help protect your business, or talk to your independent agent or broker.

 More Prepare & Prevent